Nail Salon Calendar 2026 — Who Demands What, Month by Month

 February

-• 15.02 — BDO report for 2025 (annual).
+- 15.02 — BDO report for 2025 (annual).
 The formal deadline is 15 March, but better to start in February, because the BDO system often crashes in the last week.
-No report = a 5 000–1 000 000 PLN fine at the authority's discretion.
+No report = an administrative fine of 1 000–1 000 000 PLN at the authority's discretion.

 March

 March is the pivotal month of 2026 for nail salons.
-The PRO 349 PLN package includes the KSeF invoicing procedure plus updated salon terms of service.
-Without it, from 1 April you risk a fine of up to 100% of the value of an invoice issued outside KSeF.
+The PRO 249 PLN package includes the KSeF invoicing procedure plus updated salon terms of service.
+It is worth preparing ahead — penalties for invoices issued outside KSeF are deferred until the end of 2026 (they apply from 2027) and are calculated on the VAT amount, not the invoice value.

 April